Sitecore-Hackathon/2018-Go-Horse/README.md

 **Category:** xConnect

+**Category:** xConnect
-Purpose :The Module automatically tracks all tweets for a particular #hashtag and identify accounts that interact with it and import them to xDB.
-This module helps marketers to identify the profile of each user, e.g. if someone twitts on #schackthon, we can match the user to the Geek persona and show a Page with personalization on the website(the software can identify if the user already tweeted on that particular hashtah).
+Purpose: The Module automatically tracks all tweets for a specified #hashtag and identify accounts that interact with it and import them to xDB.
+This module helps marketers to identify the profile of each user along with their engagement with the #hashtag, e.g. if someone twitts on #schackthon, visit the website , and fill in a VisitUs Form , then we can match the user to a given persona and show personalized content.